mysql/mysql-utilities/man/mysqldbcopy.rst

 --copy-dir=COPY_DIR   a path to use when copying data (stores temporary
                       files) - default = current directory

---skip-tables         exclude tables in the copy process
+--skip-tables         exclude tables in the operation

---skip-views          exclude views in the copy process
+--skip-views          exclude views in the operation

---skip-triggers       exclude triggers in the copy process
+--skip-triggers       exclude triggers in the operation

---skip-procedures     exclude procedures in the copy process
+--skip-procedures     exclude procedures in the operation

---skip-functions      exclude functions in the copy process
+--skip-functions      exclude functions in the operation

---skip-events         exclude events in the copy process
+--skip-events         exclude events in the operation

 --skip-grants         exclude database-level and below grants in the copy
                       process